Jason M. Crawford

 • (W.D.N.C.)
 Represented company in parallel civil and criminal investigations in case involving allegations of small business fraud.
 The civil FCA matter was settled on favorable terms and no criminal charges were filed against the company.

 • (E.D.
 Cal.)
 Advised a managed care organization on strategic response to a Civil Investigative Demand served on the organization in connection with a False Claims Act investigation.
-Persuaded the government to pursue FCA action.
+Persuaded the government not to pursue FCA action.

 • Conducted large-scale internal investigation for a Fortune 100 company involving, inter alia, mandatory disclosure and False Claims Act considerations.